TS-Helba/tensorflowdockerexample/README.md

 # tensorflowdockerexample
-An example of how one may use Tensorflow and Docker to implement machine learning.
+A simple example of how one may use Tensorflow and Docker to implement machine learning.